-- Essential works All open space land and embellishment is consistent with the EWL. • - Nexus There is nexus between all open space land and embellishment and development in the precinct.
-However, at this stage nexus is not established for stormwater upgrades. - Reasonable cost The open space embellishment costs are reasonable.
-Our assessment of • open space land costs is in the 'Land Costs' section. - Apportionment The apportionment approach is reasonable.
+- Essential works All open space land and embellishment is consistent with the EWL. - Nexus There is nexus between all open space land and embellishment and development in the precinct. - Reasonable cost The open space embellishment costs are reasonable.
+Our assessment of open space land costs is in the Land Costs section. - Apportionment The apportionment approach is reasonable.